 Knowing this gives clarity to many of the reasons behind the ways that I think—the way that I do.
 Not that it gives them justification, but it does provide a little clarity.
 It's knowing that there is a system of thinking that's thousands of years old, which has been contemplating how we live in the world and how our different personalities and energies can be used to make a whole community in this world.”

-Another project involves using his artwork to illustrate themes they have discussed.
+Another project involves illustrating themes they have discussed.
 “I've realized that within my work, there are consistent elements: the human body or figure, which I often use as a metaphor; the representation of spirit through color and line; and the use of metaphor,” says Minter.

 When I pointed out the repetition of the word “metaphor,” Minter clarified: “I think of the ways in which we expand on the metaphor outside of the piece of work that generates it.
 How one metaphor can lead to another.
 Similar to the way the removal of the black and mixed-race families on Malaga Island here is a macrocosm of the removal and destruction of black communities all over the South during that same period.
 The metaphor can expand to talk about what was going on in the whole country at that time.”